 Architectural Representation I: Origins + Originality

 Representation is not a conclusive index of an architecture already designed and completed, in the past tense.
-Rather, representation is integral to the design process and the production of architecture—it is present and future tense: an active participant in exploring and making.
-It occurs in multiple instances and forms along a project’s evolutionary path.
+Rather, representation is integral to the design process and the production of architecture – it is present and future tense: an active participant in seeing and making.
+It occurs in multiple instances and forms over the evolution of a project.
 Though not deterministic of the architecture, representation techniques selected to visualize ideas influence the evolution and outcome of the work.